Copyright © 2023 Alyssa Corso. All rights reserved.

 I chose my niche based on my experience working as an in-house SEO.
 I feel passionate about it and see myself as a well-rounded SEO.

-5. Develop a Consulting Process
+5. Develop a consulting process

 Clients value structure.
-When you begin working with clients, you'll want to consider what your process looks like from the time you start talking to a lead, to actively working with them month to month.
+When you begin working with clients, you'll want to consider what your process looks like from the time you start talking to a lead to actively working with them month to month.

 Your process might look something like this: